not-first/exam-timer/README.md

-# Simple Exam Timer
+# Minimalist Exam Timer

-A simple exam timer.
+A exam timer.
 Made with shadcn ui.
 Minimalist, simple UI with smooth animations.
+Supports reading time and writing time, as well as saving exam presets.
+Many preferences available such as light/dark mode and toggleable progress bar, which persist across tab sessions.

 On the main screen, the exam name as well as reading and writing time can be entered.